vscosta/yap/docs/md/INSTALL.md

 ### Downloading YAP           {#download}

 The latest development version of Yap-6 is available source-only through GIT repositories.
-The main references repository is at
+The main reference repository is at

   + [github](https://github.com/vscosta/yap-6.3)